-Lots, the inaugural PXSTL installation, on view through October 5, 2014
+Lots, the inaugural PXSTL installation, on view May 9-October 5, 2014

-Lots, the site-specific installation developed by Freecell Architecture for PXSTL, is open to the public!
-Visit the PXSTL site at 3713 and 3719 Washington Blvd. now through October 5, 2014, to see it for yourself!
+Lots, the site-specific installation developed by Freecell Architecture for PXSTL, was on view at 3713 and 3719 Washington Blvd.
+May 9-October 5, 2014.

 PXSTL was initiated to explore how small-scale interventions can spur long-term revitalization, and to provide the public with an outdoor space for cultural activity in the heart of the Grand Center neighborhood.
 The project is supported by an endowment established by Emily Rauh Pulitzer for the Sam Fox School to fund joint projects between the School and the Pulitzer Foundation.

-Lots encourages active audience engagement through a temporary construction composed of a platform, canopy, and fabric.
-Lots will serve as a space for outdoor performances, social gatherings, and public and education programs in the Grand Center neighborhood of St. Louis.
+Lots encouraged active audience engagement through a temporary construction composed of a platform, canopy, and fabric.
+It served as a space for outdoor performances, social gatherings, and public and education programs in the Grand Center neighborhood of St. Louis.

-Located across the street from the Pulitzer building, the Lots structure will be open to the public from May 9 through October 5, 2014, and will be accompanied by a series of curated public programs, including those developed from community proposals.
+Located across the street from the Pulitzer building, the Lots structure was open to the public from May 9 through October 5, 2014, and was accompanied by a series of curated public programs, including those developed from community proposals.

 About Freecell Architecture